Everyone wants more sales.

 Just switch it up after a few weeks with a different offer.

-When someone clicks on your ad, make sure it doesn’t bring them to your homepage.
+When someone clicks on your ad, ensure it doesn’t bring them to your homepage.

 Instead, have customized landing pages for each ad.

-If you follow these tips, you’ll be able to increase sales conversions through retargeting strategies.
+If you follow these tips, you can increase sales conversions through retargeting strategies.